 Fireside Chats take place throughout the year, hosting individuals from all walks of life who openly share interesting stories that intrigue, educate, inspire and stretch the boundaries of ordinary life experiences.
-Previous Fireside Chats have included poet Maya Angelou upon receiving the Courage of Conscience Award; human rights activist, Harry Wu upon his release from prison in China; Amnesty Int’l Prisoner of Conscience, Ngawang Choephel upon his release from prison in Tibet; active duty Staff Sergeant Camilo Mejia while AWOL from the Iraq War and living underground at the Peace Abbey in Sherborn as a conscientious objector — and many other remarkable people.
+Previous Fireside Chats have included poet Maya Angelou upon receiving the Courage of Conscience Award; human rights activist, Harry Wu upon his release from prison in China; Amnesty Int’l Prisoner of Conscience, Ngawang Choephel upon his release from prison in Tibet: Jesuit priest and anti-war activist Daniel Berrigan upon receiving the Courage of Conscience Award; and active duty Staff Sergeant Camilo Mejia while AWOL from the Iraq War and living underground at The Peace Abbey in Sherborn as a conscientious objector — and many other remarkable people.

 In mid-October, 2016, we welcomed Massachusetts State Trooper Coleman F. Connolly who shared stories of leading the official motorcycle detail that provided escort to the following presidents: Jimmy Carter, Ronald Reagan, George H.W.
 Bush, Bill Clinton, George W. Bush and Barack Obama.
 He also reflected on his experience escorting Mother Teresa, Nelson Mandella and other extraordinary people in history when they visited Massachusetts.